1

 “I’m not a superhero and I’m not a robot.
 Trauma shatters me the way it does everyone.
 So take your platitudes and your naivetée back to the hockey arena.”

 She looked shocked and hurt, but she mercifully shut up and disappeared.
 In January, though, her mother flew to Chicago with the Canadiens.
 Her husband had been my cousin Boom Boom’s closest friend when the two of them played for the Blackhawks.
-After retiring, Pierre Fouchard had become a Canadiens talent scout.
+Boom Boom was Bernie’s godfather, and when he died, he more or less left the godparenting to me.

 Arlette Fouchard pushed past me into my apartment.
 “Bernardine has been telling me your troubles.”

 “Bernie thinks I’m made out titanium, not flesh and bone.
 She wants me to be something non-human.
 She and everyone else.”
-Clients, friends, strangers who contacted me online, either wanting to know how to protect their trans children, or vilifying me for brain-washing a boy into thinking he was a girl.
-The language was terrifying in its ferocity.
+Clients, friends, strangers who contacted me online, either wanting to know how to protect their trans children, or vilifying me for brain-washing a boy into thinking he was a girl, using language whose ferocity and obscenities was terrifying.

 “Bernardine is not subtle or tactful,” Arlette said, “but she understands you better than you are able to believe.”